 For those who are interested in getting access to stable currencies without this, you can instead collateralize some cryptocurrencies like Etheruem to do it.
 This is essentially a loan and not taxable, and you can still use your crypto to trade or buy things.

 In most cases, you’ll only be able to borrow 50-60% of your holdings, and you’ll need to be careful of any price drops.
-If the value of your collateral drops below a certain amount your position will likely liquidate and you’ll be forced to sell at a loss.
+If the value of your collateral drops below a certain amount your position will be likely liquidated and you’ll be forced to sell at a loss.

-You can keep this from happening by adding more collateral to your position or paying back some of your loan.
+You can avoid this by adding more collateral to your position or paying back some of your loan.

-Stablecoins like Tether which are attached to the US dollar have heavy regulation.
+Stablecoins like Tether which are attached to US dollar have a heavy regulation.
 Since they are backing their cryptocurrency using fiat currency there’s a lot of paperwork to be done to get things rolling.
-If you want to directly purchase Tether, you’ll need to fill out the appropriate KYC forms.
+If you want to purchase Tether directly, you’ll need to fill out the appropriate KYC forms.

-However, Tether can be traded on exchanges which allow you to trade without registering.
+However, Tether can be traded on exchanges which allows you to trade without registering.
 This means you can just buy it directly if you’d rather not go through a lengthy verification process.

 Decentralized options like DAI function via smart contracts, and you’re not required to go through any regulatory processes to take out DAI loans against your Etheruem.